SilentSoul8R/AI-Email-Assistant/README.md

 All models in the dropdown are on Groq's free developer tier (rate limited, not paid):

-- **GPT OSS 120B** — the quality pick
+- **GPT OSS 120B**, the quality pick
-- **GPT OSS 20B** — the speed demon, highest rate limits
+- **GPT OSS 20B**, the speed demon, highest rate limits
-- **Compound / Compound Mini** — can browse the web if your email needs current facts
+- **Compound / Compound Mini**, can browse the web if your email needs current facts
-- **Qwen 3.6 / 3.8 27B** — preview models, strong writers, could get renamed or retired by Groq without much warning
+- **Qwen 3.6 / 3.8 27B**, preview models, strong writers, could get renamed or retired by Groq without much warning
 ## A quick warning about "free" models

 Groq occasionally retires models (RIP `llama-3.1-8b-instant` and `llama-3.3-70b-versatile`, moved to Enterprise pricing).
-If a model in the dropdown ever starts throwing errors, swap to `openai/gpt-oss-120b` or `openai/gpt-oss-20b` — those are the current, stable, free workhorses.
+If a model in the dropdown ever starts throwing errors, swap to `openai/gpt-oss-120b` or `openai/gpt-oss-20b`, those are the current, stable, free workhorses.

 ## Why this exists